CHANDRASEKHAR20PHD7034/Heart-Abnormality-Classification/README.md

 Usage
 Contribution

-## Installation
+## PyCharm Installation Steps

 Here are the steps to install PyCharm:

-Go to the JetBrains website and select PyCharm
+1. Go to the [JetBrains website](https://www.jetbrains.com/pycharm/) and select PyCharm.
-Click the Download button
+2. Click the **Download** button.
-Choose your platform and whether you want to download the Professional or Community option Click the browser button in the bottom left corner of the screen when the download is complete Open the PyCharm setup file and click Next to continue Choose an install location
+3. Choose your platform and whether you want to download the **Professional** or **Community** option.
+4. Click the browser button in the bottom left corner of the screen when the download is complete.
+5. Open the PyCharm setup file and click **Next** to continue.
+6. Choose an install location.
-Select a Start Menu Folder
+7. Select a Start Menu Folder.
-Click Install
+8. Click **Install**.
-Click Finish when the program is done installing
+9. Click **Finish** when the program is done installing.